kienstra/bootstrap-swipe-gallery/readme.txt

 * Click on a gallery image and swipe through the pop-up.
 * Demo: www.ryankienstra.com/swipe-gallery
 * Images re-size for mobile devices.
-* Option to create pop-ups of all post images.
+* Option to create pop-ups of all post and page images.
 * Light: Only sends 3 small files to the browser.
 Does nothing if there's no gallery.
 * Works with themes "Bootstrap Ultimate," "DevDmBootstrap3," "evolve," "Unite."
 * Doesn't work with "Customizr," "Inkzine," and "Radiant."